Fasih-Khan99/frontend/README.md

 - git clone https://github.com/Fasih-Khan99/frontend.git

 (2) Navigate to the project directory by running the following command in VS Code Terminal:
-- cd blog-viewer
+- cd frontend

+(3) Move to Master branch by running the following commands in VS Code Terminal:
+- git branch -a
+- git checkout master
+- git pull origin master

-(3) Install the dependencies by running the following command in VS Code Terminal:
+(4) Install the dependencies by running the following command in VS Code Terminal:
 - npm install

-(4) Run the Development Server by running the following command in VS Code Terminal:
+(5) Run the Development Server by running the following command in VS Code Terminal:
 - npm run dev

-(5) Open your browser and paste the following link:
+(6) Open your browser and paste the following link:
 - http://localhost:1000/